samlletas/syxg50-control-panel/README.md

 The following features were added:

 - Default values for every parameter (obtained from both XGworks and the [XG Specifications manual](http://www.jososoft.dk/yamaha/pdf/XGspec2-00e.pdf)).
-- A new editor tab that allows the user to edit common voice parameters (filter, envelope, vibrato, portamento, etc).
+- A new editor tab for changing voice parameters (filter, envelopes, modulation, tuning, etc).
 - Instruments are now saved per part (parameters from the editor tab are saved per part as well).
 - Adds the few missing reverb, chorus and variation effects.
 - UI improvements:
-     - New UI colors and bigger font for increased readability.
+     - New colors and bigger font for increased readability.
+     - New "XG" button to force re-send all parameters.
      - Highlight user-changed parameters.
-     - When changing part the instrument category switches accordingly.
+     - Draw bipolar parameters with bipolar sliders (thanks @mkruselj).
 - Serialize parameter values instead of slider positions to avoid inconsistencies due to float precision loss.
+- And many more small improvements and bug fixes.

 > 💡 This modified version is **NOT** compatible with Shiru's original version due to serialization changes, if you need to open old projects then you should keep both versions installed.